by Shraddhanvita Tiwari Updated on 06 Nov 2018

 4. Visit the Newest Museum of St. John – The Rooms

 The Rooms is the newest Museum in the capital of Newfoundland.
-The museum is one among the top tourist attractions among the people around the globe and not just in Canada.
-The Room is filled with several collections that include aboriginal finds, natural history, various contemporary art, and a number of cultural and historical exhibits which provides you a clear picture of Newfoundland and Labrador.
+The museum is one of the top tourist attractions among the people around the globe and not just in Canada.
+The Room is filled with several collections that include aboriginal finds, natural history, various contemporary art, and a number of cultural and historical exhibits which provides you with a clear picture of Newfoundland and Labrador.
 If you are a true lover of art and culture, this is the place where you should be.

-5. Experience the beauty of Bonavista Peninsula
+5. Experience the beauty of the Bonavista Peninsula

 The beautiful and large Peninsula in Newfoundland, the Bonavista Peninsula is the most well-known one in the entire province.
 The place is quite popular among the people as it is thought the John Cabot sighted the very first “new world” in here in the year 1497.